Revisiting the Neural Tangent Kernel: the role of large width and depth: Conclusion

-We believe that our work can help researchers to better understand the role of depth in the deterministic limiting kernels of overparameterized neural networks.
-Future research should envisage to better understand the behaviour of kernels that arise in the context of other architectures such as CNNs and architectures with skip connections.
-As mentioned, the setting of \citet{hanin2020finite} is outside the purview of our analysis as the stochasticity of the NTK becomes highly relevant when $L \gg \max_{l=1,\dots,L-1} n_l$.
-Nevertheless, by using the analytical tools of rough differential equations, we raise the hypothesis that there might exist a ``pointwise'' limit to the NTK when $L \to \infty$, where it is implied that the convergence is with respect to each sample path.
+Our framework provides a theoretical foundation for understanding the role of features and depth in the deterministic limiting kernels of overparameterized neural networks.
+Future research should envisage to characterize the behaviour of kernels that arise in the context of other architectures such as CNNs and architectures with skip connections (e.g. ResNets~\citep{he2016deep}).
+As mentioned, the setting of \citet{hanin2020finite} is outside the purview of our depth analysis as the stochasticity of the NTK becomes highly relevant when $L \gg \max_{l=1,\dots,L-1} n_l$.
+Other parameterization regimes should also be studied further, and it would be interesting to explore the properties of learned features in each regime (e.g., task transferability properties and generalization).
+A systematic and in-depth re-evaluation of feature evolution in the ``lazy regime'' is needed, particularly for computationally intensive tasks: proper feature learning in these cases can motivate passing to the closed-form solution studied in this article to benefit from the complex modelling capability of overparameterized networks at a reduced computational cost.